dfe-analytical-services/explore-education-statistics/tests/robot-tests/README.md

 This directory holds the output of a test run, including the test report and log.

 ### tests
 This holds the actual robot framework/selenium tests.
+The tests are themselves organised into different folders.
 The `libs` folder holds python and robot framework libraries used by the tests themselves.

-### lib
+### webdriver
 This holds chromedriver, used by selenium to interact with the browser.
 It is automatically downloaded when the tests are run.

 # Guidelines for people writing tests